mconway890/wine-list-cli-app/NOTES.md

-- A command line interface for the year's top 100 recommended wines.
+- A command line interface for the day's top wines.

-user types wine_list
+- User types wine_list

--Welcomes user.
-Prompts user to enter number (1-10/11-20/21-30..)

-user types number

--Show a list of wines
+- Welcomes user.
+Displays list of todays top wines.

-user selects wine # for more information
+- Asks user for wine number they'd like more information on.

+- Displays wine name, rating, price and description